NRI Banking Services

 Benefits of NRE Account and NRO Account

 There are various benefits associated with NRE and NRO accounts for an NRI.
-Knowing this will help you know what not to miss in that account.
+Knowing this will help you avoid missing anything in that account.

 NRE Account

-• One of the biggest benefits of an NRE account is that it is exempt from any tax implementation, which means that both the original amount and the interest you earn are tax-free.
+• One of the most significant benefits of an NRE account is that it is exempt from any tax implementation, which means that both the original amount and the interest you earn are tax-free.

 • Another significant benefit of this account is that it enables the repatriation of funds without any restrictions.

-• These accounts are used to make direct investments in India, so you can either use a NRE account for personal reasons or to carry out your business financial transactions in India.
+• These accounts are used to make direct investments in India, so you can either use an NRE account for personal reasons or to carry out your business financial transactions in India.

 NRO Account

-• Allows easy fund transfer between an NRO and an NRE account, with a limited set of outward remittances.
+• Allows easy fund transfers between an NRO and an NRE account, with limited outward remittances.

 • NRO accounts offer competitive interest rates on fixed deposits and savings accounts.